List of Atari SA subsidiaries: Atari Gaming

 Atari Gaming is based in Los Angeles, United States and was founded in 2021 as part of a split of Atari SA's main operations.
 This subsidiary handles all the video game-related work.

 Atari, Inc.

 Atari, Inc. is the main publishing and distribution arm for the company in North America.
 It was founded as GT Interactive in 1993 by original parent company GoodTimes Entertainment.
 Infogrames acquired 70% of the company in December 1999, After acquiring the remaining ownership of the company in June 2000, it was renamed to Infogrames, Inc. and soon afterwards merged with Infogrames North America, before gaining its current name in May 2003.

+The GT Interactive brand was sold during Atari's bankruptcy sale in July 2013 to Tommo, and later Billionsoft in 2017, until Atari purchased back the GT Interactive trademark and select titles in April 2023.

 Atari Interactive, Inc.

 Atari Interactive, Inc. is the owner of the Atari brand name.
 It was acquired by Infogrames as Hasbro Interactive, Inc. from parent company Hasbro in January 2001 and was effectively renamed Infogrames Interactive, Inc. in the process.
 The company owned the Atari and MicroProse brands and with this ownership, allowed all of Infogrames' subsidiaries to rebrand under the Atari brand in May 2003, with Infogrames Interactive, Inc. renamed as Atari Interactive, Inc. at the same time.